Online Master of Science in Nursing Degree

 - Optional MSN/MHA and MSN/MBA dual degrees available for the registered nurse who holds a bachelor's degree who wishes to earn both the MHA and the MSN (administrative track) or the Leadership MBA/MSN (administration track) in a total of only 60 credits rather than the usual 42 credit for each degree earned separately.

-Applicants must be graduates of a baccalaureate nursing program, accredited by a nationally recognized accrediting agency, with a GPA of 3.0 on a 4.0 scale is the norm.
+Applicants must be graduates of a Bachelor of Science in Nursing degree, accredited at the time of graduation by CCNE or ACEN with a GPA of 3.0 on a 4.0 scale.
 Applicants are required to hold an active, unrestricted RN license.
 RNs are to provide their license number to SJC for verification, at no cost to the college.
 Note: Applicants who have had license sanctions must be without restrictions during the two years prior to SJC application.
 (Consideration will also be given to applicants with a regionally accredited baccalaureate degree in another field who are graduates of diploma or associate degree programs in nursing.)

 Upon application, you must hold: A current unencumbered registered nurse license, and official transcripts from all undergraduate program(s) and applicable master's degree transcripts.
 Non-BSN applicants must provide a resume.